treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/authentication.md

 TreeFrog offers a concise authentication mechanism.<br>
 In order to implement the functionality of authentication, you need to create a model class that represents the "user" first.
 Here, we will try to make a user class containing the properties *username* and *password*.
-We’ll define a table as follows:
+We'll define a table as follows:

 ```sql
  > CREATE TABLE user ( username VARCHAR(128) PRIMARY KEY, password VARCHAR(128) );